 The YMCA also has paddles and balls.
 Our club has additional paddles stored in our pickleball locker.
 Ask any player to get you a paddle - or they may let you borrow one of their paddles!
 Yep, many players are that nice!

 BALLS!
-Our members use the new Onix Fuse G2 neon ball for outdoor play as well as some Onix Pure 2's that many of us have.
+Our members use the Franklin X-40 ball for outdoor play.
 Need balls - La Crosse Pickleball will have balls for sale again this summer.

-For indoor play we use the Onix Pure 2 and Onix Fuse orange ball for indoor play (orange is easier to see on a gym floor).
+For indoor play we use the Onix Fuse orange ball for indoor play (orange is easier to see on a gym floor).
 Currently for sale at Houser YMCA from Jo Ann Wickizer.